Board of Governors

 Mr. Greg Smith ( Vice-chair )

 Greg Smith graduated from the U of S with a BComm in 1979 and is currently a partner in the chartered accounting firm Stark & Marsh in Swift Current.
 Smith has a strong history of community involvement, including terms as director for the Saskatchewan Special Olympic Games, Swift Current United Way and South West Centre for Entrepreneurial Development.
 His professional life is also marked by numerous initiatives, such as being past governor of the Canadian Institute of Chartered Accountants, president of the Institute of Chartered Accountants of Saskatchewan, as well as an instructor at the University of Regina and Athabasca College.
-Smith was appointed to the board in 2007, chairs the finance and investment committee and serves on the audit and governance and executive committees.
+Smith was appointed to the board in 2007, chairs the Governance & Executive committee and serves on the Audit and Finance & Investment committees.

 Members Elected by the Senate